openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

     vgpattern: "lvmvg.*"     ## vgpattern specifies pattern of lvm volume group name
   ```

-  if `volgroup` and `vgpattern` both the paramaters are defined in the storageclass then `volgroup` will get higher priority and the driver will use that to provision to the volume.
+  if `volgroup` and `vgpattern` both the parameters are defined in the storageclass then `volgroup` will get higher priority and the driver will use that to provision to the volume.

   **Note:** Please note that either volgroup or vgpattern should be present in the storageclass parameters to make the provisioning successful.

 - #### Volgroup (Must parameter if vgpattern is not provided, otherwise this is optional)

-  volgroup specifies the name of the volume group on nodes from which the volumes will be created.
-The *volgroup* is the must argument if `vgpattern` is not provided in the storageclass.
+  volgroup specifies the name of the volume group on the nodes from which the volumes will be created.
+The *volgroup* is the must argument if the `vgpattern` is not provided in the storageclass.

   :::info
-  It is recommended to use vgpattern since volumegroup will be depricated in future.
+  It is recommended to use vgpattern since volumegroup will be deprecated in future.
   :::

   ```yaml